iRail/hyperRail/README.md

 Data returned through the API (when specifically requesting `application/ld+json`) should be structured and contains information about other possible paths (interaction) and contexts.
 Following the HATEOAS principle:

 > A REST client needs no prior knowledge about how to interact with any particular application or server beyond a generic understanding of hypermedia.

-### Data dumps

-Data dumps and the data that is used (and will be used and queryable in the future) are available at <a href="http://archive.irail.be">http://archive.irail.be</a>.